Orientation-dependent electric transport and band filling in hole co-doped epitaxial diamond films: Discussion

 where $\alpha$ is a dimensionless proportionality constant that takes into account the ``cross-talk" in electrostatic screening between the ions in the EDL and the field-induced charge carriers at the surface of the gated material, as recently demonstrated in Ref.~\onlinecite{ZhangNanoLett2019}.
 We explicitly show that our ion-gated diamond films satisfy Eq.~\ref{eq:cap_series} in the inset to Fig.~\ref{figure:discussion}(a), and we fit the DOS-dependence of $C\ped{G}$ to Eq.~\ref{eq:cap_series} to determine $\alpha$ and $C\ped{H}$.
 From the best fit (black dashed line), we find $C\ped{H}\approx22\,\mu$F~cm\apex{-2}, a typical value for electrolyte-based gates~\cite{ZhangNanoLett2019, ChazalvielBook, PiattiPRM2019}, and $\alpha\approx0.015$.
 For comparison, the authors in Ref.~\cite{ZhangNanoLett2019} determined a much larger $\alpha\approx0.29\div0.47$ in ion-gated molybdenum and tungsten diselenides: This is consistent with their much larger values of $C\ped{G}\approx10\div40~\mu$F~cm\apex{-2} and comparable values of DOS $\approx2\div10\cdot10^{14}$~eV\apex{-1}cm\apex{-2} (depending on the number of filled bands).
 Since $\alpha = 1$ in the absence of cross-talk, this indicates that the influence of screening cross-talk between the ions and the field-induced charge carriers in the ion-gated diamond films is much stronger than in the ion-gated diselenides, likely due to subtle differences in electrostatic screening between the three materials.
-Although a quantitative, microscopical explanation for this difference will likely require a more detailed model than the one currently available~\cite{ZhangNanoLett2019}, it is interesting to note that an improved electrostatic screening due to a much thicker B-doped layer may help in explaining the origin of the much larger $C\ped{G}\simeq6.3~\mu$F~cm\apex{-2} observed in thick (300 nm) B-doped nanocrystalline diamond films~\cite{PiattiLTP2019, PiattiEPJ2019}.
+Although a quantitative, microscopical explanation for this difference will likely require a more detailed model than the one currently available~\cite{ZhangNanoLett2019}, it is interesting to note that an improved electrostatic screening due to a much thicker B-doped layer may help in explaining the origin of the much larger $C\ped{G}\simeq6.3~\mu$F~cm\apex{-2} observed in thick (300 nm) B-doped nanocrystalline diamond films~\cite{PiattiLTP2019, PiattiEPJ2019}. {We also stress that -- since all the ion-gated surfaces investigated in this work can be described by the same value of $\alpha$ irrespectively of the orientation and B content -- such a thickness-dependent screening cannot account for the orientation and B-doping dependencies of $C\ped{G}$ observed in our epitaxial films, which are instead fully described by the orientation-specific band filling in the (111) and (110) diamond surfaces.
+As a consequence, we expect the influence of any deviations of the B-doped layer thickness from the nominal value to be secondary in the samples investigated in our work.}